Prefab ADU Financing in 2026: The 7 Paths and the Factory-Deposit Trap

 | Have equity, want no monthly payment, can tolerate a later settlement | Home equity investment (HEI) | Requires existing equity (often ~25%+); limited states; balloon settlement | Check availability in your state |

-| The provider offers in-house financing | Manufacturer-linked financing | Built around the factory schedule, but often brand- and state-specific | Compare it against independent options |
+| The provider offers in-house financing | Manufacturer-linked financing | Built around the factory schedule, but brand- and state-specific | Compare it against an independent option |

-| Little or no equity | Renovation/construction loan on finished value, or manufacturer financing | Each has tradeoffs; future rent may not count automatically | See our no-equity path below |
+| Little or no equity | Finished-value renovation/construction loan, or manufacturer financing | Each has tradeoffs; future rent may not count automatically | See our no-equity path below |

 Comparison sorted by borrower situation and neutral criteria (equity required, payment structure, eligibility) — never by any business relationship.